 Not a gin, or a vodka – although you drink it in a similar way to both – Highland Boundary describe themselves as a wild and modern Scottish spirit with a light, vanilla, and fruity aroma.
 They distil larch buds and handpicked honeysuckle flowers to create their unique spirit and it works when sipped over ice or topped with your favourite mixer.

 No.1 Amber Lima Vermouth

 - Buy now from The London Vermouth Company (£25)

 Vermouth is one of the most traditional botanical spirits.
 Although originating in Europe, there are now a few small distillers in the UK taking an interest and creating a very British take on the European Aperitivo tradition such as The London Vermouth Company.
-Their No.1 Amber Limon Vermouth won a great taste award this year.
+Their No.1 Amber Limon Vermouth won a great taste award in 2021.
 It’s made with locally sourced botanicals including Kentish rhubarb and Surrey honey.
 It’s a little bitter and a little dry.
 If you know a budding mixologist, this is a gift for them.